efirvida/python-gearbox/README.md

 *`pip install python-gearbox`*

-for manual installation download from:
+for manual installation download the last release from:

 https://pypi.python.org/pypi/python-gearbox

+`python setup.py install`

 make shure you have installed all dependencies `jinja2, numpy and scipy`